BarakAharoni/SecurityArticles/PE File Analysis.md

 ## File Information
 ### CFFExplorer
-Allows to watch and patch the file, parsed by the PE format.
+Allows to watch and patch the file, based on the PE format.

 ## Suscicious Indicators
 ### Strings